DaveFlater/DRD/README.md

 Again, please match the plugin URI to the number of channels of the input file to avoid surprising behavior.

+[Ardour](https://ardour.org/) works with DRD.
+It provides sliders to change attack and decay on the fly, albeit with a defaulted maximum of 1 s each.

 [Tenacity](https://tenacityaudio.org/) does not work with DRD at the moment.
 Tenacity supports LV2 plugins and is seemingly able to apply DRD, but the result is silent audio.
 The pertinent